NEshwarkumar/Assignment1-C0930287/README.md

 ### Instructions to run the code:
 1. Fork the repo.
 2. Open intellij and run main.java
 3. For test files click on DogTest.java and PersonTest.java Separately and click on run and it should pass all the test.
+4. Make sure to have Junit and Maven.